Not-Yug-Sharma/Notes-Obsidian/README.md

 # Who Am I?
-My name is Yug Sharma Timilsina, and I am currently studying in Gandaki Academy Of Interdisc
+My name is Yug Sharma Timilsina, a CSIT student currently studying in Gandaki Academy Of Interdisciplinary Studies or GAINS for short.